sinclairzx81/typebox/readme.md

                                                      //   y: 0,
                                                      // }
 ```
 Use `Value.Cast(...)` to cast a value into a given type.
 This functionality can be helpful in data migrations.
-TypeBox casts are immutable.
 ```typescript
 import { Value } from '@sinclair/typebox/value'
 import { Type } from '@sinclair/typebox'